Pediatric Dentistry Specializes in Dental Care for Special Needs Patients

 I met with the staff at Pediatric Dentistry (the office of Dr. Tracht and Dr. Briskie) in Rochester Hills.
 Pediatric Dentistry is highly skilled in dealing with children of all kinds and all needs.
 In their eyes, every child has special needs, and they’re prepared to best assist special needs patients effectively.

-Additionally, Dr. Tracht and Dr. Briskie's office caters to children with more clinical special needs, including those with autism, Down Syndrome, congenital defects, trach tubes, feeding tubes, and more.
-Dr. Tracht and Dr. Briskie's office is a primary resource for autism society for referrals, as well as other disorders.
+Additionally, Dr. Tracht and Dr. Briskie’s office and the staff at Pediatric Dentistry caters to children with more clinical special needs, including those with autism, Down Syndrome, congenital defects, trach tubes, feeding tubes, and more.
+Dr. Tracht and Dr. Briskie’s office is a primary resource for autism society for referrals, as well as other disorders.

 Dr. Tracht and Dr. Briskie’s office understands the importance of getting care early on so they can be proactive in preventing disease (rather than treating disease down the road), and so they can establish a dental home for the patient.
 At Pediatric Dentistry, the patients get to know the staff and trust them at a young age.
 Pediatric Dentistry supports the guidelines of the American Academy of Pediatric Dentistry that recommends that a child be seen between the appearance of the first tooth and age one.